itzandroidtab/open_flashloader_template/Readme.md

 # Open Flash loader template (OFL)
 Flash loader template without the need for a Keil/Segger DSK license.
 OFL uses Cmake and arm-none-eabi to build.
-OFL Uses parts of [klib](https://github.com/itzandroidtab/klib/)
+OFL uses parts of [klib](https://github.com/itzandroidtab/klib/)

 ## Create a Flash loader executable
 To create a OFL executable you need the following: